Bettermeans/help.bettermeans/_posts/2010-12-04-dashboard.markdown

 The Dashboard includes all work items.
 Work items are any item that has been proposed to be completed.
 Work items could include; bugs, features, expenses, recurring tasks, chores, or gifts (for [more detail](/dashkey)).
 [Motions](/motions) and discussions are not included in the Dashboard.

-Also important to note is that each project workstream and project subworkstream has its own Dashboard and does NOT aggregate downward.
-For example, in the two dashboards displayed above you'll notice by the breadcrumbs in the upper left corner that the first Dashboard is for the Website Platform project workstream, while the second Dashboard is for the Help Site, which is a project subworkstream of the Website Platform.
+Also important to note is that each workstream and subworkstream has its own Dashboard and does NOT aggregate downward.
+For example, in the two dashboards displayed above you'll notice by the breadcrumbs in the upper left corner that the first Dashboard is for the Website Platform workstream, while the second Dashboard is for the Help Site, which is a subworkstream of the Website Platform.
 Each of these has separate dashboards and work items, meaning that the Help Site work items DO NOT appear in the Website Platform Dashboard.
-Therefore to see all the work items you want to dig into each project workstream and project subworkstream.
+Therefore to see all the work items you want to dig into each workstream and subworkstream.

 How is the Dashboard used?